 an easy transfer to the airport (only 10 minutes) to connect with your flight home

-Maximum of 8 clients on the tour and 4 visitors per jeep.
+Maximum of 4 visitors per jeep.

 For a full tour description email Wildlife Trails and include the trip title, or for a different combination we are happy to help design your ideal India wildlife tour.